microsoft/dbt-synapse/synapse_syntax_wishlist.md

 As of now,  dbt data tests that are defined with CTEs fail, as the user-defined data test is itself wrapped into another CTE when executed.
 There's a way to fix this, but it isn't pretty.
 See [#25](https://github.com/dbt-msft/dbt-synapse/issues/25)

-To clarify, this isn't an ask for recursive CTEs, just nested ones
+To clarify, this isn't an ask for recursive CTEs, just nested ones.
+Here's [an issue opened on the SQL docs repo](https://github.com/MicrosoftDocs/sql-docs/issues/5698)

 ### can't be done in ASDP
 ```sql